 We lived not far from the families of astronauts like Aldrin, McDermott, Brand and Bean, and my sister and I attended school with their children.
 The energy and enthusiasm of our parents rubbed off on us.
 We believed anything was possible.
 A marvelous sense of camaraderie and “can do” attitude infused our community.
 We were on the cutting edge of great discoveries, we knew it, and we loved it.

-Our father, an engineer by training, could build televisions from scratch, he could repair our cars, he was a Ham radio expert, and he could fix anything in the house that became broken.
+Our father, an engineer by training, could build televisions from scratch, he could repair our cars, he was a Ham radio expert, and he could fix anything in the house that was broken.
 We never saw an outside contractor at home.
 Almost every new technological device created for home and office back then was acquired by him, from calculators to the earliest home computers.
 We grew up knowing there was probably a better way to do everything.
 And that positive, “let’s fix this and make it better” attitude was how my sister and I grew up.

 As Shuri says in the movie, Black Panther, “Just because something works doesn’t mean it can’t be improved.”
 That is the way I think today as I work with my nonprofit organizations, and it is probably why my primary professional organization today is NTEN: Nonprofit Technology Network.
 Having grown up around my father and his engineer friends, adopting new technologies has always come naturally.